arijitroy667/auction_cc/README.md

 ### Creating an Auction

-### RECOMMENDATION: USE USDC FOR WHOLE FLOW AS USDT LIQUIDITY IS LOW ON TOKEN CONTRACT ADDRESS PROVIDED BY AVAIL NEXUS.
+### RECOMMENDATION: USE USDC FOR WHOLE FLOW AS USDT LIQUIDITY IS LOW ON TOKEN CONTRACT ADDRESS PROVIDED BY AVAIL NEXUS(TESTNET).
 CHECK TOKEN ADDRESSES SUPPORTED NETWORK SECTION.

 1. **Connect Wallet**: Use RainbowKit to connect MetaMask
 2. **Initialize Nexus**: Click "Initialize Nexus" button (one-time per session)